Carl Jacob Burckhardt: Involvement in Nazi factionalism

 In December 1938, Burchkhardt found himself caught up in the Nazi infighting as Erich Koch, the gauleiter of East Prussia, told him in a meeting in the antechamber of the Auswärtiges Amt that there was a "radical" group of Nazis that consisted of Forster along with the Foreign Minister Joachim von Ribbentrop, the Reichsführer-SS Henrich Himmler, the Propaganda minister Josef Goebbels, and SS Gruppenführer Hermann Behrends who were pressing for war against Poland.

 Opposed to the "radical" group were a "moderate" group of Nazis led by Hermann Göring of the Four Year Plan Organisation who wanted Germany to be a greater power, but not at the price of causing a world war.
 Koch told Burckhardt: "We need the Poles, they need us.
-Göring will support you since you have arrived to calm the lunatics...an European war would be the end of everything, a madness.
-Colonies, what nonsense!...You will see how difficult it is to create animosity against the British; these are criminals who influence the Führer in this direction...never an European war, never!
+Göring will support you since you have arrived to calm the lunatics...an [sic] European war would be the end of everything, a madness.
+Colonies, what nonsense!...You will see how difficult it is to create animosity against the British; these are criminals who influence the Führer in this direction...never an [sic] European war, never!
 It is against Asia that one must fight!"

 Göring and his ally Koch favored a "large solution" to the Danzig question under which the Free City would be allowed to rejoin Germany along with Poland returning the Polish Corridor to Germany (Poland would be allowed to retain Upper Silesia).
 In exchange, Göring and Koch wanted a German-Polish alliance and for Germany and Poland to jointly wage war against the Soviet Union.
 After the expected victory, Poland would be "compensated" for the loss of the Polish Corridor and its special rights in Danzig by being allowed to annex the entire Soviet Ukraine and to use the port of Odessa on the Black Sea as a replacement for the loss of access to the Baltic Sea.
 By contrast in the "large solution" scenario, Germany would take the rest of the Soviet Union after the anticipated victory.

 In opposition to the "large solution" was the "little solution" advocated by Forster under which Germany would annex the Free City along with the Memelland held by Lithuania in the full expectation of causing a war with Poland and/or Lithuania.
 Koch told Burckhardt that he wanted his help, saying that Hitler respected him and that he could counter the "radicals" by using his influence with the Poles to facilitate Danzig rejoining Germany peacefully.

 Unusually, Forster and Greiser co-operated with each other by smuggling arms into the Free City and training para-military forces.
 Forster and Greiser justified this violation of the Treaty of Versailles by arguing that the Polish Military Deport on the Westerplatte along with the Polish forces stationed at the railroad station and the post office were a threat to the German population of the Free City.
 The rumors of the gun-running into the Free City led to repeated Polish complaints to Burckhardt that Forster and Greiser were violating the Treaty of Versailles.